 Consolidation & Review

 Data analysis and presentation

 Course Requirements: Delegates will get the most benefit from the course if they bring a laptop for days 2 and 3.
-If you would like one, please contact us to reserve a rental laptop at a cost of £50 + VAT per day.

 What will I learn?

 On completion of the Fast Track Advanced Data & Analytics course you will be able to: